Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Introduction

-To bridge the gap between \MFE-based and probabilistic designability, we propose two theories: \emph{ensemble approximation} and \emph{probability decomposition}.
+To bridge the gap between \MFE-based and probabilistic \finaledit{designabilities}, we propose two \finaledit{main ideas}: \emph{ensemble approximation} and \emph{probability decomposition}.
 Ensemble approximation represents the full RNA folding ensemble using a small, explicitly identified set of rival structures (motifs) that compete with the target structure.
 This approximated ensemble enables us to derive rigorous upper bounds on folding probability while maintaining full explainability, as each bound is supported by concrete rival structures that thermodynamically dominate the target.
-Furthermore, we establish that the probability bound of a target structure is no greater than the \emph{product of the local probability bounds} of its constituent motifs under any structural decomposition.
-Leveraging this property, we develop a linear-time dynamic programming algorithm that efficiently considers exponentially many decompositions and selects the one yielding the tightest upper bound.
+Furthermore, we prove that the probability bound of a target structure is no greater than the \emph{product of the local probability bounds} of its constituent motifs under {\em any} structural decomposition. \finaledit{In order to explore as many decompositions as possible}, we develop a {\em linear-time} dynamic programming algorithm that \finaledit{explores} {\em exponentially many} decompositions to find the one \finaledit{with} the tightest upper bound.
 Our contributions are: \begin{enumerate} \item \textbf{Theory.} We propose a novel and elegant theory of ensemble approximation to interpretably characterize probabilistic RNA designability.
-We prove that the probability bound of a structure can be decomposed into local bounds of structural motifs, revealing a more nuanced connection between local and global designability. \item \textbf{Algorithms.} We develop efficient algorithms for approximating Boltzmann ensembles using rival structures or motifs, and introduce a linear-time dynamic programming approach that efficiently explores exponentially many decompositions to obtain a probability bound as tight as possible. \item \textbf{Application.} Applying our methods to both native and artificial RNA structures in the ArchiveII and Eterna100 benchmarks, we obtained probability bounds that are much tighter than prior approaches.
+We also prove that the probability bound of a structure can be \finaledit{factored into products of} local bounds of structural motifs, revealing a more nuanced connection between local and global \finaledit{designabilities}. \item \textbf{Algorithms.} We develop efficient algorithms \finaledit{(Algs.~\ref{alg:approxe_1} and \ref{alg:approxe_2})} for approximating Boltzmann ensembles using rival structures or motifs, and introduce a linear-time dynamic programming approach \finaledit{(Algorithm~\ref{alg:topdown-dp})} that efficiently explores exponentially many decompositions to obtain the \finaledit{tightest probability bound}. \item \textbf{Application.} Applying our methods to both native and artificial RNA structures in the ArchiveII and Eterna100 \finaledit{datasets}, we obtained probability bounds that are much tighter than prior approaches.
 In addition, our methods further provide anatomical tools for analyzing RNA structures and understanding the sources of design difficulty at the motif level. \end{enumerate}